This post may contain affiliate links. Please read our disclosure policy.

 • 1 pinch salt

-• 3-4 Tbsp cream or milk, warmed
+• 3-4 tablespoons cream or milk, warmed

 Instructions

-• Whisk together eggs, oil, sugar, and extract in a mixing bowl.
+• Whisk eggs, oil, sugar, and extract in a mixing bowl.
 Stir in flour, baking powder, and salt.

 • Roll dough by tablespoonfuls into balls.
 Chill balls of dough for at least an hour, or freeze for 15-20 minutes.
 Place cold dough balls on cookie sheets lined with parchment paper.